MoZhouqi/KMNavigationBarTransition/README.md

 You don't need to import any header file when using this library, the library uses [Method Swizzling](http://nshipster.com/method-swizzling/) to achieve the effect.

 It is recommended to set the default background style of the navgaion bar in the `viewDidLoad` method of the base view controller.
-When you need to change it, generally, you only need to do it in the `viewDidLoad` method of the *current* view controller.
+When you need to change it, generally, you only need to do it in the `viewDidLoad` method of the *current* view controller, but if you need to support peek and pop on 3D Touch, you can do it in the `viewWillAppear:` method.

 The following are some suggestions to set the background style of the navigation bar, and you can see the Example for details.